 Apply to Sail: Expedition 390/393 South Atlantic Transect

 The International Ocean Discovery Program (IODP) is now accepting applications for scientific participants on Expeditions 390 and 393 South Atlantic Transect 1 and 2, aboard the JOIDES Resolution.
+To learn more about the scientific objectives of the expedition and how to apply to sail, please join us for a web-based seminar on Thursday, 18 July 2019 at 12:00 PM EDT – click here to register.

 South Atlantic Transect Expeditions 390 and 393 are a multidisciplinary and joint scientific ocean drilling project that aims to recover complete sedimentary sections and ~200 m of oceanic crust along a crustal age transect at ~31°S across the South Atlantic Ocean to: (1) investigate the history of low-temperature hydrothermal interactions between the aging ocean crust and the evolving South Atlantic Ocean; (2) quantify past hydrothermal contributions to global geochemical cycles; (3) investigate sediment and basement-hosted microbial community variation with substrate composition and age in the low energy South Atlantic Gyre subseafloor biosphere; and (4) investigate the responses of Atlantic Ocean circulation patterns and the Earth’s climate system to rapid climate change, including elevated CO2 during the Cenozoic.